powasp/powasp-tools/README.md

 ## pwn

-Runs the powasp docker image and opens a shell
+Pulls and runs the powasp docker image and opens a shell

 ```
 $ pwn